yvadher/cmpt275App/README.md

 ## Team Members

+* **Yagnik Vadher** : yvaddher@sfu.ca
+> Yagnik is an avid computer engineering student with a passion for software systems.
+Yagnik codes mainly in Javascript with Angular framework, Python and C/C++.
+With co-op work experience in both IoT firmware projects and backend system software, he has developed a great software background.
+Yagnik has also worked with machine learning, and has diverse experience in software technologies.

 * **Fahd Chaudhry** : mchaudhr@sfu.ca
 > Fahd is a keen Engineering Science student studying at Simon Fraser University.
 With a deep interest in technology and computers, Fahd is ready to tackle the challenges in the real world.
 Having an innate passion for coding, Fahd can can develop in C/C++, Python and VB/VBA programming languages.